sumachinta/body-position_decoding_model/README.md

-# self-motion_decoding_model
+# Neural decoding model
+### A Python and MATLAB package for decoding neural activity and predicting body position
-A regression model that can decode whisker position and locomotion speed from neuronal spikes.
+A regression model that can decode whisker position and locomotion speed from neuronal spike times.
 There are both Python and MATLAB versions of this code.

+## Getting started